 Where will EE 5G be available?

-It's very much targeting urban outdoor spaces in the initial roll-out, before building out the system to get better indoor penetration.
+It's very much targeting urban outdoor spaces and high footfall areas in the initial roll-out, before building out the system to get better indoor penetration.
 You can see the EE 5G coverage map here.

 What EE 5G phones are there?